 The Maravan (aka, Maravar) people of India and Sri Lanka speak, read and write in Tamil.
 A few speak English.
 The Maravans in Kerala migrated from Tamil Nadu.
-They were classed as the Most Backward Class but are not classed as untouchables.
+They were classed as the Most Backward Class but are not classed among the lowest castes.

 Where are they located?

 Most Maravan (aka, Maravar) people live in India's two southernmost states, Kerala and Tamil Nadu, but a smaller number are in Sri Lanka.